Gender Equality & Sport+ Conference 2025

 Mövenpick Hotel

-The four-star Mövenpick Hotel Lausanne is the official hotel of the Gender Equality & Sport+ Conference 2025.
+The four-star Mövenpick Hotel Lausanne was the official hotel of the Gender Equality & Sport+ Conference 2025.
 Located in the Ouchy district of Lausanne, it is just a few minutes away from the conference venue, the train station and Lake Geneva.

 The Mövenpick Hotel Lausanne is the perfect destination for business or leisure travellers to discover the charm and hospitality of Lausanne.